On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Introduction

 We make the following conclusions from our analysis of the proposed molecular PNC scheme.
-In the no ISI case, our results (based on the derived closed form equations) show that the PNC outperforms the SNC in terms of error probability thanks to the reaction among the molecules in the PNC scheme.
-In fact, when the messages of both transceivers are 1, the number of the molecules bound to the receptors is reduced compared to SNC scheme.
-This results in less error caused by the ligand-receptor binding process.
+In the no ISI case, our results (based on the derived closed form equations for the transparent receiver) show that the PNC outperforms the SNC in terms of error probability thanks to the reaction among the molecules in the PNC scheme.
+In fact, when the messages of both transceivers are 1, the number of the counted molecules at the receptors is reduced compared to the SNC scheme.
+This results in less error caused by the transparent receiver.
 These results are confirmed by simulations.
 In presence of ISI, the error probability of both ISI-mitigated PNC and SNC schemes are derived analytically (and confirmed by simulation); it is shown that the PNC performs significantly better than the SNC.
-The main reason is that in the SNC, using adaptive transmission rate at each transceiver mitigates its own ISI only when its message is 1.
-However, in the PNC, using adaptive rates\footnote{From now on by "adaptive rate", we mean "adaptive transmission rate"} at the transceivers mitigates the ISI for all sent messages.

 This paper is organized as follows: in Section \ref{sec:model}, we present the physical model for the two-way relay example.
-In Section \ref{sec:pncscheme}, we describe the use of chemical reaction for molecular PNC and receiver noise reduction, and in Section \ref{sec:ISImitigate}, we explain the idea of chemical reaction for dual purpose of transmission and receiver noise reduction.
+In Section \ref{sec:pncscheme}, we describe the use of chemical reaction for molecular PNC and receiver noise reduction, and in Section \ref{sec:ISImitigate}, we explain the idea of chemical reaction for dual purpose of transmission.
 In Section \ref{error} and \ref{errorISI}, the error performance of the two schemes in no ISI and ISI cases are respectively investigated.
 In Section \ref{Simulation}, we present the numerical results, and finally, we include concluding remarks in Section \ref{conclusion}.

-\textbf{Notation:} We use the superscript $\msT_i\msR$ for the parameters of the channel from the transceiver $\msT_i$ to the relay, $\msR\msT_i$ for the parameters of the channel from the relay to the transceiver $\msT_i$.
+\textbf{Notation:} The random variables, error events, and diffusion coefficients are shown by upper cases while the realizations of random variables are indicated by lower cases.
 The event $E^c$ shows the complement of the event $E$ and $\bar{i}$ denotes the complement of $i$ in its defined set.
-The superscript ``I'' indicates the parameters for the case with ISI.
-The random variables, error events, cumulative distribution functions and diffusion coefficients are shown by upper cases while the realizations of random variables are indicated by lower cases.
 The decoded value of the information bit $B$ is denoted by $\hat{B}$.